Randall Edwards (politician): First term as treasurer

 In a ceremony at the Gus Solomon Federal Courthouse in downtown Portland on January 1, 2001, Edwards, 39, was sworn in as the youngest Oregon State Treasurer in at least fifty years.

 The record of his predecessor would be difficult to meet: during Hill's two terms in office, the treasury's investments had increased in value by nearly 150 percent, and debt had been decreased 25 percent.
 Edwards faced a host of difficult issues, including an economic slowdown, the potential downgrade of the state's credit rating, and serious reductions in federal contributions to the state's revenues.

 By 2003, with what the state's chief economist Tom Potiowsky described as a "jobless recovery" dragging on, Edwards was coping with announcements of large state budget shortfalls which forced the legislature to make deep cuts in services and increase both taxes and borrowing.

 2004 reelection campaign

 After the 2004 Democratic primary in which Edwards was unopposed, he won reelection to a second term over his three general election challengers: Republican Jeff Caton, Constitution Party nominee Carole D. Weingarden, and Libertarian Mitch Shults.
 The final tally was Edwards, 889,974; Caton, 688,551; Shults, 52,819; and Weingarden, 49,875.

+During his second term, Edwards oversaw a $70 billion investment portfolio and created the Oregon College Savings Plan, which allowed Oregonians to save up to $2,000 per year tax-free for college education.
+He also issued bonds to meet the state's capital needs and managed public lands as a member of the State Land Board alongside the Governor and Secretary of State.
+Edwards left office on January 4, 2009, and was succeeded by Ben Westlund.